repobee/repobee-sanitizer/README.md

 > Example 3: Sanitized code that is provided to students.

 We can see that the only code that remains inside the function is that of the `REPLACE-WITH` marker.
-This gives us the main usage that `repobee-santizer` was developed for, it allows us to combine finished solutions with the "skeletonized" solutions that are provided to students.
+This gives us the main usage that `Sanitizer` was developed for, it allows us to combine finished solutions with the "skeletonized" solutions that are provided to students.

 ## Prefixing

-Sometimes (usually) we want code that can run, its a good thing then that `repobee-sanitizer` blocks can be commented out!
+Sometimes (usually) we want code that can run, its a good thing then that `Sanitizer` blocks can be commented out!
 Example 2 will produce the same output as the following:

 ```java